csctcloud/connect/documentation/docs/getting-started/install-azure-cli.md

 # Install the Azure Command-Line Interface
-CSCTCloud is hosted using Azure, Microsoft's cloud computing platform.
+CSCT Cloud is hosted using Azure, Microsoft's cloud computing platform.
 To be able to first connect to the server we need to install the Command-Line Interface (CLI) provided for the platform.

 !!! tip "UWE lab computers"
     If you're working on a UWE lab computer the Azure CLI is already installed, continue on to the next page to use the CLI to copy your SSH key to the server.